Tent Owner Satisfaction Awards - The Camping and Caravanning Club

 Inflatable-tube tents are quick to pitch because the main poles are tubes into which air is pumped, usually via a foot pump, but electric ones can sometimes be used.

-We see a fifth win in as many years for Karsten, recording a 99% satisfaction rating that’s in keeping with its performances elsewhere – as in our last survey.
+We saw a fifth win in as many years for Karsten, recording a 99% satisfaction rating that’s in keeping with its performances elsewhere – as in our last survey.

-Berghaus – a more mainstream brand from the JD Sports stable – makes a good showing at 93%, a figure that would be a winner in many other categories.
+Berghaus – a more mainstream brand from the JD Sports stable – made a good showing at 93%, a figure that would be a winner in many other categories.

 2022 Tent Owner Satisfaction Awards update

-Once again Karsten takes the top spot with a 99% satisfaction rating.
+Once again Karsten took the top spot with a 99% satisfaction rating.

-Outdoor Revolution has moved into runner up position this time with a decent score of 92%.
+Outdoor Revolution moved into runner up position this time with a decent score of 92%.

 Inflatable-tube tents have shown considerable growth in popularity since we first did our Tent Surveys, with more respondents buying them rather than poled tents for the first time in our last survey.
 This time the number of poled tents has recovered somewhat but inflatable tubes are still dominant.